 With some hot water, warm up the cups that you will use for serving.
 Pour in the wine, make sure you strain it and garnish with orange zest.

 Finally, sit back and enjoy!
 Be careful though, when warm the orange and ginger pack in quite a kick.

-*Note: Here’s the story on mulled wine that inspired me to make my own mulled wine.
+*Note: Here’s the story that inspired me to try this recipe.